-Common childhood-onset disorder characterised by inattention, hyperactivity, and/or impulsivity demonstrated across 2 or more settings (such as home and school).
+Attention deficit hyperactivity disorder (ADHD) is a common childhood-onset disorder characterised by inattention, hyperactivity, and/or impulsivity demonstrated across 2 or more settings (such as home and school).

 Diagnosed by clinical history, which should include information from multiple sources, including parents, carers, and teachers.

-Mainstay of treatment is stimulant medication, which can be effective in 85% of patients; non-stimulants are less often effective, but may have other advantages in terms of duration of action or in special populations.
+Mainstay of treatment is stimulant medication, which can be effective in 85% of patients; non-stimulants are less often effective, but may have other advantages in terms of duration of action or in particular populations.